 Got Tails running on a Bay Trail tablet -- the bootloader config is still WIP but it starts (that part is covered by #8471 and the corresponding blueprint).
 I'll start listing what works and what doesn't on the handheld blueprint, otherwise this ticket will quickly become unusable (and we're not at the point when we should create sub-tickets yet IMO).

-#26 Updated by N9iu7pk almost 3 years ago
+#26 Updated by N9iu7pk about 3 years ago

 Started to port tails to arm platform.